This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your child's pain gets worse, even after he rests and takes pain medicine.
+- Your child's pain gets worse, even after he or she rests and takes pain medicine.

-- Your child has new or worse trouble moving his arm.
+- Your child has new or increased trouble moving his or her arm.

-- Your child has new sores around the area of his brace or splint.
+- Your child has new sores around the area of his or her splint or cast.

-- Your child's brace or splint becomes damaged.
+- Your child's cast or splint becomes damaged.

 - You have questions or concerns about your child's condition or care.

 - Prescription pain medicine may be given to your child.
-Ask how to safely give your child this medicine.
+Ask how to give your child this medicine safely.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask if NSAIDs are safe for you.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.